Clinton High School (Clinton, Wisconsin)

 Clinton High School is a public high school located at 112 Milwaukee Road in Clinton, Wisconsin.
 Serving approximately 361 students in grades 9–12, it is part of the Clinton Community School District.

-Mascot of Clinton high school is a Cougar named Clint.
+Athletics

+Clinton's athletic mascot is Clint the Cougar, and they have been members of the Rock Valley Conference since 1969 (when it was founded as the Central Suburban Conference).